Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Numerical experiments on SV bilevel model selection

-We will compare our proposed algorithms with the MPEC approach considered in \cite{kunapuli2008classification}, in which the authors reformulate such bilevel model into MPEC by replacing the lower level problem with its KKT optimality condition and then apply nonlinear program solver to solve the obtained MPEC.
+Although the SV bilevel model selection is a nonsmooth bilevel program, by using auxiliary variables, the problem can be reformulated as a smooth bilevel program with a convex lower level program for which MPEC approach and the iPL-DCA are both applicable.
+This approach has been taken in \cite{kunapuli2008classification} in which some nonlinear program solver has been used to solve the resulting MPEC.
+Because the smooth lower level objective in the reformulated bilevel program consists of $\sum_{t=1}^{T} \frac{\|\mathbf{w}^t\|^2}{2\mu}$, and the Lipschitz constant $L_f$ of the gradient of $\sum_{t=1}^{T} \frac{\|\mathbf{w}^t\|^2}{2\mu}$ with respect to variables $( \mathbf{w}^1,\dots, \mathbf{w}^T)$ and $\mu$ will be extremely large when $\mu$ is optimized over the interval with small values.
+According to the update rule for the regularizer parameter $\rho_k$ in the iPL-DCA, $\rho_k$, as the coefficient of the regularizer terms in the subproblem during each iteration, is linear w.r.t. $L_f$ and will be extremely large.
+For this reason, the iPL-DCA is not a good choice for this problem.
+In next subsection, we will compare our proposed algorithms with the MPEC approach considered in \cite{kunapuli2008classification}.
 In numerical experiments, we will follow the suggestions given in \cite{kunapuli2008classification} to replace the complementarity constraints with the relaxed complementarity constraints.
 As claimed by \cite{kunapuli2008classification}, such approach can facilitate an early termination of cross-validation and ease the difficulty of dealing the complementarity constraints for nonlinear program solver.